 Ruth was the Founding General Manager of the Toronto Bach Festival and has worked as an administrator for the University of Northern Colorado, Tafelmusik Baroque Orchestra, The Toronto Consort, and Amherst Early Music Festival.
 She is an advocate of the bullet journal method in both work and everyday life.

-Denton recently returned to the Manitoba prairies, Treaty One territory, the traditional lands of the Anishinaabe, Cree, Oji-Cree, Lakota, Dakota, and Dene peoples, and the homeland of the Red River Métis Nation, where she resides with her husband Vijay Chalasani.
+Ruth recently returned to the beloved Manitoba prairies—Treaty One territory, the traditional lands of the Anishinaabe, Cree, Oji-Cree, Lakota, Dakota, and Dene peoples, and the homeland of the Red River Métis Nation—where she works for the University of Winnipeg and resides with her husband Vijay Chalasani.